mirfan899/sppas/sppas/doc/06_scripting/62_programming.md

 - `and`: called "Logical AND operator".
 If both the operands are true then the condition becomes true.
-- `or`: called Logical OR Operator.
+- `or`: called "Logical OR operator".
 If any of the two operands are non zero then the condition becomes true.
-- `not` called Logical NOT Operator.
+- `not` called "Logical NOT operator".
 Use to reverses the logical state of its operand.
 If a condition is true then Logical NOT operator will make false.
 - `in`: evaluates to true if it finds a variable in the specified sequence